rustam-sa/coding_samples/README.md

 # coding_samples
-Coding samples related to data exploration &amp; manipulation, and ML pipeline development
+Coding samples related to data exploration and manipulation, and ML pipeline development Script file is "prepare_data_for_cross_validation.py"